Vehicle Repossession Prevention

 Increasing Educational Tools

-An industry-wide coalition known as Americans Well-informed on Automobile Retailing Economics (AWARE) provides a number of educational tools to help consumers before, during, and after the vehicle purchasing/leasing process.
-The Web site contains resources such as recommended steps in the buying and leasing processes, definitions, and quizzes, with the information presented in both in-depth and quick-reference formats.
-In recognition of the hardships facing many consumers, AWARE has put together tips for consumers on what to do if they are falling behind on car payments.3 Among the tips are to recognize the warning signs, seek help, and become an educated consumer.
+AWARE provides a number of educational tools to help consumers before, during, and after the vehicle purchasing/leasing process.
+The Web site contains resources such as recommended steps in the buying and leasing processes, definitions and quizzes, with the information presented in both in-depth and quick-reference formats.
+In recognition of the hardships facing many consumers, AWARE has put together tips for consumers on what to do if they are falling behind on car payments.
+Among the tips are to recognize the warning signs, seek help and become an educated consumer.
 This resource continues to be the first source returned on a Google search for “falling behind on auto payments.”

 Dedicating More Staff to Working on the Solution

-With the country in an economic downturn, the number of customers reaching out to their vehicle financing companies is expected to continue climbing in the weeks and months ahead.
-Financial institutions are dealing with the increased traffic to their customer service centers in a variety of ways.
-Increasingly sensitive to individual borrowers’ circumstances, they are dedicating higher-level employees to communicate with customers or expanding the training customer service employees undergo.
+Financial institutions are dedicating higher-level employees to communicate with customers or expanding the training customer service employees undergo.
 Supervisors are aiding in the counseling process at a growing rate, and customer service representatives are receiving more training to listen for triggers that indicate a customer may be struggling and to offer solutions instead of demands.
 Vehicle financing companies are adding staff as necessary and allocating personnel resources to help assist customers who may be facing repossessions.

 Vehicle financing companies are communicating regularly with dealers, who interact face-toface with the public and can identify struggling consumers early, as well as provide them with counseling options.